Main content | back to top

 |RDS B ADSs (US$)||0.94|

 Cash dividends on American Depository Shares (“ADSs”) will be paid in US dollars.

 ADS stands for an American Depositary Share.
 ADR stands for an American Depositary Receipt.
 An ADR is a certificate that evidences ADSs.
 ADSs are listed on the NYSE under the symbols RDS.A and RDS.B.
 Each ADS represents two ordinary shares, two A Shares in the case of RDS.A or two B Shares in the case of RDS.B.
 In many cases the terms ADR and ADS are used interchangeably.

-Dividend timetable for the third quarter 2014 interim dividend
+Dividend timetable for the fourth quarter 2014 interim dividend